Intro & Quicklinks

 Are you a CMIT Alumni or a student who no longer attends CMIT?

-• If you need the transcript in HARD COPY – you must submit the request through ScribOrder and then immediately send a follow-up email to Transcript Manager, Ms. Gaudette (ngaudette@cmitacademy.org) to identify a pick-up date and time.
+- If you need the transcript in HARD COPY – you must submit the request through ScribOrder and then immediately send a follow-up email to Transcript Manager, Dr. Gaudette (ngaudette@cmitacademy.org) to identify a pick-up date and time.

 Scheduling Process

-AP Applications will be released to students and families for all available AP Courses for SY2023 by February 7th.
+AP Applications will be released to students and families for all available AP Courses via email.
 Please note: any course that does not receive enough applications may not run in the upcoming school year.

 By the end of February, teachers will make recommendations to the CMIT Scheduling Team for Core Subjects (Math, English, Social Studies, Science, Language, Technology) for their students.